Skip to Main Content

 Children and Family Treatment and Support Services (CFTSS)

-These new services will meet children’s needs and increase access to services.
-They can work by themselves or with other services.
+CFTSS meet children’s needs and increase access to services, and can work by themselves or with other services.
 This depends on the needs of each child/youth and family.

 Any child who is eligible for Medicaid and has a behavioral health need can access services with more flexibility and choice.